Pipes of War

 ‘There, you’re finished,’ the captain said.
 ‘Now come on.’

 ‘Urgh, it’s filthy down here.
 Someone should really come down and clean this place up,’ said Captain Clean as he made his way through the dark, murky tunnels.
-He winced as he took each step, wading through a stream of dirty water.
-He shone his torch ahead, the light bouncing off the curved walls and illuminating the endless damp corridor.
-As the captain moved further down, the light caught one of the reservoir rats, which looked startled and scuttled away, like it was escaping from a prison.
-Cap let out a little squeal at the sight of the rat and was glad that nobody was around to witness it.
+He winced as he took each step, wading through a stream of what looked like sewage water.
+He shone his torch ahead, the light bouncing off the curved walls and glistening on the dirty water, illuminating the corridor ahead.
+As the captain moved further down, the light caught one of the reservoir rats, which looked startled and scuttled away, like it was expecting to be pelted by a blob of pink goo in the same way that they had heard their ratty friend had been attacked earlier that day.
+The captain let out a little squeal at the sight of the rat and was glad that nobody was around to witness it.

-Meanwhile, HyJean and Flush were making their way through their own tunnels, Flush leading the way as he confidently lied about remembering which way he’d come when he had escaped.
-Eventually they passed a wall that he recognised, which was surprising given how similar everywhere looked.
+Meanwhile, HyJean and Flush were making their way through their own tunnel, Flush leading the way as he confidently lied about remembering which way he’d come when he had escaped.
+In truth, he’d been so busy running away that he hadn’t bothered to remember the path he took.
+Eventually they passed a wall that he recognised, which was surprising, given how similar everywhere looked.

 ‘Right, it’s just down there,’ Flush said, pointing to a corner where flickering lights reflected off the walls.
-As they crept closer, they heard the noises of people working.
+As they crept closer, they heard the faint hum of machinery and noises of people working.

 ‘Is that the signal?’ asked Flush.